-Stice has led industry and academic research teams in the area of pluripotent stem cells for over 20 years.
-In 2001, his labs were first in deriving one set of the original human embryonic stem cell lines in collaboration with BresaGen, Inc. (BG01, 02 and 03), and these lines were placed on the first NIH human ESC registry.
-Stice produced the first cloned rabbit in 1987 and the first cloned transgenic calves in 1998 (George and Charlie).
+Stice is a world-renown expert in the field of pluripotent stem cell biology.
+In 2001, he directed work on derivation of three human pluripotent stem cell lines which were approved for federal funding by the NIH and President Bush.
+One of several noteworthy achievements for Stice, was producing the first cloned rabbit in 1987 and the first cloned transgenic calves in 1998 (George and Charlie).
 In 1997 his group produced the first genetically modified embryonic stem cell derived pigs and cattle.
-This research led to publications in Science and Nature journals, national news coverage (CBS, NBC, ABC and CNN) and the first US patents on cloning animals and cattle embryonic stem cells.
-His laboratories were one of only five NIH sponsored sites for training NIH investigators on the propagation, differentiation and use of hESC over a six-year period.
+Notably, the Stice lab was one of only five NIH sponsored sites for training NIH investigators on the propagation, differentiation and use of hESC over a six year period.

 Currently, the Stice lab is developing novel therapies and new technologies for drug screening and neurodegenerative disease, which could change the lives of those suffering with Parkinson’s, Stroke injury, and Alzheimer's.
 This research has led to publications in Science and Nature journals, national news coverage (CBS, NBC, ABC and CNN) and the first US patents on cloning animals and cattle stem cells which was featured in the Wall Street Journal.
 Most recently, Stice was elected to NAI Fellow status, the highest professional distinction accorded solely to academic inventors.
 Georgia Bio also honored Stice that same year with the 2017 Georgia Bio Industry Growth Award.